-The conservancy will also implement NRT’s grazing management program, which involves land use planning and integrating new ways of grazing, to help regenerate the land.
+The conservancy will also implement a rangeland management programme, which involves land use planning and integrating new ways of grazing, to help regenerate the land.
 Bunched herding of cattle and designated grazing blocks are proving to rapidly rehabilitate the rangeland, benefiting both the livestock and the wildlife that graze the same plains, and ensuring the sustainability of the natural resources.

-- Koija Star Beds - A partnership between Loisaba and the Koija community.
+Koija Star Beds – A partnership between the Loisaba Trust and the Koija community.
 Visitors can stay in large double beds on wheels, giving them the unique opportunity to sleep either under the shelter of their hut, or out under the stars.

-- Lewaso Cottages – Although not in operation yet, Lewaso Cottages will be the first safari camp owned and managed by local Maasai people, and profits will help fund the education of children from nearby villages.
-Guests will have the opportunity to go on safari’s, sample local food and experience the Maasai people and their culture first-hand.
+Lewaso Cottages – Lewaso Cottages is a safari camp owned and managed by local Maasai people.
+Profits help fund the education of children from nearby villages.
+Guests have the opportunity to go on safaris, sample local food and experience the Maasai people and their culture first-hand.

 With assistance from NRT and partner organizations, Naibunga aims to achieve the following in the coming years: